 Get a downloadable packing list for travel with babies & toddlers here.

-A few of our favourite must-haves for travel with a toddler:
+A few of our favorite must-have items for travel with a toddler:

 - Swim floaty or life jacket – I ended up buying a floaty there.
 I regret not bringing ours.
 I have and really love this one.

 - Portable high chair – Read about our favorite portable high chairs for travel with babies and toddlers.

 - Toys & Books – I bought new books and toys.
 This kept him really distracted and is fun!
 One favorite was the Buckle Toy – Bubbles Square on Amazon.
 See this post for even more toddler airplane toys and screen free toddler travel toys.

 - Child Safety Harness Airplane – Kids Fly Safe on Amazon.

 - Download Apps on phone – I normally am against toddler screen time.
 But as a last resort, I downloaded ABC Mouse for a free one month trial.